-Keep cattle and wildebeest well separated especially when wildebeest are under stress!
+Keep cattle and wildebeest well separated especially when wildebeest are under stress to prevent snotsiekte outbreaks!
+There is also a sheep associated form of the disease.

 Discuss vaccination programmes and biosecurity measures with your veterinarian.

 Fungal diseases

 The following fungal disease was reported by practices in the provinces: